Live Procurement Careers Contact

 • On-site renewable energy generation via rooftop PV panels

-The resulting impact of these changes was significant, with the project achieving a 44% reduction in whole-life carbon compared with the Bingham scheme.
-This saw a total of 638 tonnes of CO₂e saved – the equivalent to heating 236 homes annually.
-It also ensured the school met Net Zero Carbon in Operation (NZCiO) standards and secured an A+ energy certification, setting a new benchmark for sustainable low carbon education.
+The resulting impact of these changes was significant.
+The project achieved a 44% reduction in whole-life carbon compared with the Bingham scheme, saving 638 tonnes of CO₂e, equivalent to heating 236 homes annually.
+These improvements enabled the school to meet NZCiO standards and secure an A+ energy certificate, setting a new benchmark for sustainable, low carbon educational design.

 State-of-the-Art Learning and Community Outreach

-Alongside its outstanding energy performance, Whipman Woods Flying High Academy delivers a modern, inclusive, and inspiring learning environment for students, staff, and the wider community.
+Alongside its outstanding energy performance, Whipman Woods Flying High Academy delivers a modern, inclusive, and inspiring learning environment for pupils, staff, and the wider community.

-Delivered via the SCAPE Construction framework – which has been designed to enable clients to drive social and economic value in their communities – the project team generated £3.2m in measurable social value, equivalent to 34% of total project spend.
+Delivered via the SCAPE Construction framework, which enables clients to drive social and economic value in their communities, the project team generated £3.2m social value, equivalent to 33% of total project spend.

 “Whipman Woods Flying High Academy is on track to becoming a beacon of learning and a source of pride for all of us, and most importantly of all, for the community it serves.
 I can’t wait to see what the future holds for this fabulous school, it has a staff team and leadership of the highest calibre, who will champion every child to achieve their full potential, in a happy, state of the art new building.”